 How do I check my enrollment and/or my roster?

-How do I activate my Carmen site?
+How do I publish my Carmen course site?

 How do I have a library Carmen site made for my specific class?